- Leadership and Faculty

 E. Cabrina Campbell, M.D.

 E. Cabrina Campbell, MD is a Professor of Psychiatry at the Perelman School of Medicine, University of Pennsylvania.
-She is Director of Acute Psychiatry at the Crescenz Veterans Affairs Medical Center in Philadelphia.
-Her research interest is schizophrenia often co-occurring with substance use disorders.
+She is the Director of the Residency Program and the Vice-Chair for Education for the Penn Department of Psychiatry.
+Dr. Campbell formerly served for years as Director of Acute Psychiatry at the Crescenz Veterans Affairs Medical Center in Philadelphia.
+Her research interest is in schizophrenia co-occurring with substance use disorders.
 She has procured grant funding and published in this area, as well as in the area of the pharmacological treatment of schizophrenia.

 Dr. Campbell graduated with distinction from Hendrix College and subsequently received her medical doctorate from the University of Arkansas for Medical Sciences.
 Dr. Campbell completed her residency training in psychiatry at the Hospital of the University of Pennsylvania.
 In her final year, she was appointed Chief Resident and then joined the faculty in the Perelman School of Medicine.
 She was the Director of Psychiatry Clerkship for many years.
 In this role, she co-authored the seminal paper "Standards for Psychiatry Clerkship Directors."
 In addition, she co-chaired the national task force to develop learning objectives for medical students in the psychiatry curriculum.